4 days in Tokyo - Our itinerary for a family trip - Day 3

 You can see here our second part of the day on google maps here.

 We hope our itinerary helps you plan your family trip to Tokyo.
-We would like to invite you to follow our experience with us for the 4 days of the trip, in which we describe in detail our entire trip and we believe that it will help you to plan your trip to Tokyo,
+We would like to invite you to follow our experience with us for the 4 days of the trip, in which we describe in detail our entire trip and we believe that it will help you to plan your trip to Tokyo, you can see our next day in Tokyo here.

 Don't forget that hotels can be very expensive in Tokyo and, you should start searching for accommodations early before the prices get really hight.
 We always do our reservations with booking, they are our partners and its with them that we get the best deals.
 You can look for the best deals by clicking here, it won't cost you any money and, it helps us to support our blog.